MujahidHi5/OTPView/README.md

 # Supporting Android PinView/OtpView

-Android PinView/OtpView is an independent project with ongoing development and support made possible thanks to donations made by [these awesome backers](BACKERS.md#sponsors).
+OtpView is an independent project with ongoing development and support made possible thanks to donations made by [these awesome backers](BACKERS.md#sponsors).
 If you'd like to join them, please consider:

 - [Become a backer or sponsor on Patreon](https://www.patreon.com/mukeshsolanki).
 - [One-time donation via PayPal](https://www.paypal.me/mukeshsolanki)